Tere-Parra/Finding-genes-correlated-to-abiotic-stress-in-plants./README.md

  ```
 ![](Color_dendogram.png)

 The next step is optional and will depend on whether you have many modules.
-If for example you have 30 or more modules it may be necessary to merge them to obtain a smaller number.
+If for example, you have 30 or more modules it may be necessary to merge them to obtain a smaller number.
 This will depend on your own analysis.

-In case it is not necessary to merge your modules, choose a MEDissThres=0.0.
+In case it is not necessary to merge your modules, choose MEDissThres=0.0.
 This statistic is a threshold used to define when two modules are considered correlated with each other.
 This value is set taking into account the following logic: if the dissimilarity between two modules is less than the selected threshold, they are considered correlated and would be grouped as a set of related modules.
 Therefore, it is a measure of how much difference you are willing to accept between the modules before considering that they are related.

 Next, I will not apply a strict merge for my modules, since I only have 24, but it is recommended that before performing this step you verify how different your modules obtained in the previous step are and whether or not it is worth merging them.